addyosmani/backbone-fundamentals/backbone-fundamentals.md

 expect('click').toHaveBeenTriggeredOn($('#el'));
 ```

-**View testing**
+### View testing

-In this section we will review three dimensions to writing specs for Backbone Views: initial setup, view rendering and finally templating.
-The latter two of these are the most commonly tested, however we'll review shortly why writing specs for the initialization of your views can also be of benefit.
+In this section we will review the three dimensions of specs writing for Backbone Views: initial setup, view rendering, and templating.
+The latter two of these are the most commonly tested, however we'll see shortly why writing specs for the initialization of your views can also be of benefit.

-## Initial setup
+#### Initial setup

 At their most basic, specs for Backbone views should validate that they are being correctly tied to specific DOM elements and are backed by valid data models.
-The reason to consider doing this is that failures to such specs can trip up more complex tests later on and they're fairly simple to write, given the overall value offered.
+The reason to consider doing this is that these specs can identify issues which will trip up more complex tests later on.
+Also, they're fairly simple to write given the overall value offered.

-To help ensure a consistent testing setup for our specs, we use ```beforeEach()``` to append both an empty ```UL``` (#todoList) to the DOM and initialize a new instance of a TodoView using an empty Todo model. ```afterEach()``` is used to remove the previous #todoList  ```UL``` as well as the previous instance of the view.
+To help ensure a consistent testing setup for our specs, we use ```beforeEach()``` to append both an empty ```<ul>``` (#todoList) to the DOM and initialize a new instance of a TodoView using an empty Todo model. ```afterEach()``` is used to remove the previous #todoList  ```<ul>``` as well as the previous instance of the view.

 ```javascript
 describe('Tests for TodoView', function() {